How To Organize Your Closet To Fit Your Lifestyle

 This is my favorite step in the closet organization process because I believe when your clothes look good, you’ll feel more excited about getting dressed.
 This may seem pretty straightforward but I’ve had very real arguments with people (okay, my mother) about the correct order of the rainbow.
 This is where things get very nerdy and I realize I truly am the daughter of a Virgo.

 In my opinion, the best order is red, orange, yellow, green, blue, purple, pink, white, tan, brown, gray, and black.
 I can’t quite remember her argument, but I think our paths diverged around pink.
 All I know is *whispers* I’m right.
 All jokes aside, you make the rules.
-If your favorite color is blue, put blue first and then go in order of your favorite to least favorite colors.
+If your favorite color is blue, put blue first and then go in order of your most favorite to least favorite colors.
 Group hues together because it will make it infinitely simpler to glance at your wardrobe and create a stellar outfit.

-Before the rainbow debacle of 2015, I used to order my clothes according to type (ex: tank tops, t-shirts, long sleeves).
+Before the rainbow debacle of 2015, I used to organize my clothes according to type (ex: tank tops, t-shirts, long sleeves).
 In the end, it was not nearly as aesthetically pleasing as I’d hoped.
 I now combine the two and organize by color first, and then garment type.
 This helps it look beautiful and work practically for me at the same time!

 While organizing your closet may not bring you as much joy as it does me, doing a little work will go a long way.
 It will help you to hone in on your personal style, wear all of your clothing, and get excited about putting together outfits every day.